minershive/hiveon-kb/guides/yourip.md

 ---
 title: Know your IP
 category: Guides
+meta_description: Learn more about internal and external IPs.
 ---

 In web panel there are 2 IPs at least listed once you connect your rig.